Santiago Matías: Alofoke Sin Censura

-Kings League Americas
+Kings League Mexico

-Since early 2024, he has been part of the project Americas Kings League, led by Miguel Layún.
+Since early 2024, he has been part of the project Kings League Mexico (at the time called Kings League Américas), led by Miguel Layún.
 He is president of one of the participating teams, Galácticos del Caribe (Caribbean Galactics).
-In this league, he competes against other content creators and celebrities such as Arcangel, Westcol, Germán Garmendia, Chicharito, or James Rodriguez, with the aim of becoming champions of the competition.
+In this league, he competes against other content creators and celebrities such as Arcángel, Westcol, Germán Garmendia, Chicharito, and James Rodríguez, with the aim of becoming the competition's champions.

+Political career

+Matías has announced his intention to run for president in the 2028 Dominican Republic general election, and establish a new political party named Dominicanos Primero (Dominicans First).